tuningdipsw/tuningdipsw.github.io/_posts/2023-01-09-article0-5-preparations.md

 <aside>
 Although Python 2 is no longer updated, some computers might still default to 2 when running `python`.
-From now on, I will be assuming that `python ...` commands run Python 3.
+I just automatically assume that `python ...` commands run Python 3 at this point.
 You might wish to uninstall Python 2 from your computer or
 <a href="https://stackoverflow.com/questions/20530996/aliases-in-windows-command-prompt">create an
 alias to correct python to python3</a> if you must keep it.